Other Names: Hycamtin®

 - If any of the capsules are broken, do not touch them with bare hands.
 Carefully throw away the capsules and wash your hands after handling.

-- If you get any of the content of a broken capsule on your skin or in your eyes, you should wash the area of the skin well with soap and water right away.
+- If you get any of the content of a broken capsules on your skin or in your eyes, you should wash the area of the skin well with soap and water right away.
 Wash your eyes with flowing water for at least 15 minutes and call your doctor.
 Call your doctor if you get a skin reaction.

 - Storage (for oral only): Store topotecan capsules in the refrigerator, between 36°F to 46°F (2°C to 8°C).
 Store in the original container and protect from light.

 - Disposal of unused medicine (for oral only): Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
 Some facilities have take-back programs and/or other options.
-If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine
+If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.

 Treating Side Effects